ErenYemsen/MC-DC_Bot/README.md

 -
 1.Edit envexample.txt

+- install ngrok(if you want) and config your authtoken (check ngrok website for how to)

 - get your discord bot token and enter it in token section

 - enter the directory of the server.jar file